Eggnog Cheesecake

 For the Creamy Eggnog Cheesecake Filling

-The creamy cheesecake filling gets its eggnog flavor from using eggnog, nutmeg and rum.
+The creamy cheesecake filling gets its eggnog flavor from using eggnog, extra egg yolks, nutmeg and rum.
 You could substitute the rum with rum extract (you can find in the baking aisle in the grocery store, near the vanilla extract usually), or simply leave it out altogether.
 I definitely recommend using full-fat eggnog because it has a thicker texture than the low-fat version – which gives the cheesecake a better texture.

 Baking & Cooling the Cheesecake